 The LeDroit Park neighborhood is bounded by W Street to the north, Georgia Avenue to the west, Rhode Island Avenue and Florida Avenue to the south and Second Street to the east.
 Neighborhoods bordering LeDroit Park include Pleasant Plains to the northwest, Shaw to the southwest, McMillan Reservoir to the north, Bloomingdale to the east and Truxton Circle to the southeast.
 LeDroit Park is served by the Shaw-Howard U Metro Station.

-Open Sun 3/18 1 -4. $10,000 Reduction!!
-Sleek 1br/1ba At The Parker Flats.
+Open Sun 5/20 1-4.
+New Price!!
+Beautiful 1br/1ba At Parker Flats.
 Bright Open Floor Plan.
-Large Gourmet Tsk W/ Lots Of Cabinets & Counter Space.
+Large Tsk W/ Lots Of Cabinets & Counter Space.
 Separate Dining Area.
-Big Br W/ Closet Organizer.
+Big Bedroom W/ Closet Organizer.
 Hardwood Floors.
-In Unit W & D. Garage Parking Space....
+In Unit W&d.
+Private Entrance & Garage Parking. ...

 As developers take aim at improving more and more DC communities, it should come as no surprise that the metro area is quickly becoming one of the most gentrified in the nation.
 In fact, according to newly released research from RENTCafé, an online rental listing service, Washington DC is near the top of the list when it comes to “The Nation’s Fastest Gentrifying Zip Codes”.